fineoio/fineo-client/docs/getting-started.md

   --field point.2
 ```

+[Find out more about the tools]

 ## Reading Data

-At this point, we have successfully sent two data point, one from the UI and one from a 'device'.
+At this point, two data points have been stored - one from the UI and one from a 'device'.

-Naturally, you now want to read that data back!
+Naturally, the next step is to read that data back!

-We going to use a  standard, command line tool called SqlLine.
-We created a [SQLLine bundle that includes everything you need].
-Once you download it, start it up with:
+Fineo provides a standard JDBC adapter that works with any JDBC-compliant SQL tool.
+The most simple tool is [SqlLine], a command-line based SQL interface.
+Fineo has created a SqlLine bundle tool that has everything you need to connected to fineo.
+[Download the SqlLine bundle here].

+When the download has completex, unpack and start it on the command line:

 ```
  $ tar -xf sqlline-1.1.10-fineo-1.1.tar.gz
  $ ./sqlline
 ```

-Now, we need to connect to Fineo
+Next, connect to Fineo:

 ```
 !connect jdbc:fineo:api_key=<your api key>
 ```

-You should have received your API Key in your welcome email (if not, [please reach out](mailto:help@fineo.io?subject=Welcome email api key help!)).
+The Welcome Email should include the API Key to use here (if not, [please reach out](mailto:help@fineo.io?subject=Welcome email api key help!)).

-You will then be prompted for your username and password.
-Enter the email and password that you used to sign up.
+SqlLine then prompts for a username and password - enter the username and password specified when signing up for Fineo.

- Then, you can view the tables:
+After successully logging in, a simple check to ensure everything works is to check the tables:

  ```
  0: jdbc:fineo:api_key=123> !tables